bbncWLG/DAOSLIMIT/README.md

 ----------------
 1. main_for_static_testis.m: Pre-processes and 3D reconstruciton with DAO (for single-frame static data) (>=70 GB memory)
 2. main_for_static_beads.m: Pre-processes and 3D reconstruciton with DAO (for single-frame static data) (>=16 GB memory)
+3. main_for_static_zebraembryos.m: Pre-processes and 3D reconstruciton with DAO (for single-frame static data) (>=32 GB memory)
-3. main_for_timelapse_miceliver.m: Pre-processes and 3D reconstruciton with DAO (for time-lapse data) (>=40 GB memory)
+3. main_for_timelapse_miceliver.m: Pre-processes and 3D reconstruciton with DAO, time-weighted algorithm and time-loop algorithm (for time-lapse data) (>=40 GB memory)
-* Pre-processes including ImageRectification, Realignment, Timeweighted algorithm and 3D deconvolution with DAO, are involved in main_for_static.m and main_for_timelapse.m.
+* Pre-processes including ImageRectification and pixel realignment are involved in main_for_static.m and main_for_timelapse.m.

 ----------------
 IMPORTANT NOTE